KLJ-7

-The KLJ-7, also referred to as the Type 1478, is an X band airborne fire-control radar (FCR) developed by Nanjing Research Institute of Electronic Technology (NRIET), also known as the China Electronics Technology Company's (CETC's) No. 14 Research Institute.
-In December 2010, Pakistan Air Force's Air Chief Marshal Rao Qamar Suleman announced that KLJ-7 radar will be built at Pakistan Aeronautical Complex (PAC), in Kamra, north of Islamabad.
+The KLJ-7, also referred to as the Type 1478, is an X band airborne fire-control radar (FCR) developed by Nanjing Research Institute of Electronics Technology (NRIET), also known as the China Electronics Technology Company's (CETC's) No. 14 Research Institute.
+In December 2010, the Pakistan Air Force's Air Chief Marshal Rao Qamar Suleman announced that the KLJ-7 radar will be produced at the Pakistan Aeronautical Complex (PAC) in Kamra.